Shoulder Pain

 Even more unusual would be that the shot or trauma is to the back of the shoulder.
 Specifically, this happens when the trauma occurs to the fleshy part of the back of the shoulder.

 There are many patterns in the back of the shoulder, and this one is the least likely.
 If you have pain there, it is not likely that this is your pattern.
 Unless you recently had a vaccination shot or sharp blow to the back of the shoulder.
-Take look at this list of shoulder pain patterns.
+Take a look at this list of shoulder pain patterns.

 How You Activate and Intensify This Pain Pattern